OpenLI-NZ/openli/doc/ProvisionerDoc.md

 of your configuration.
 Please confirm with your LEAs that this is acceptable before doing so, of course!

+### Email Intercepts
+All email intercepts are specified using the emailintercepts option.
+Each intercept is expressed as an item in a list and each intercept must be configured with the following six parameters:

+* LIID -- the unique lawful intercept ID for this intercept.
+This will be assigned by the agency and should be present on the warrant for the intercept.
+* Authorisation country code -- the country within which the authorisation to intercept was granted.
+* Delivery country code -- the country where the intercept is taking place (probably the same as above).
+* Mediator -- the ID number of the mediator which will be forwarding the intercept records to the requesting agency.
+* Agency ID -- the agency that requested the intercept (this should match one of the agencies specified elsewhere in this configuration file).
+* Targets -- a list of email addresses that belong to the intercept target.

+OpenLI supports the interception of email transported using the SMTP, POP3 and IMAP protocols.
+For each protocol that you wish to perform email interception for, you will need to tell OpenLI the IP addresses and ports that each mail service is being served from -- this is explained in more detail later on.

 ### IP Data Intercepts

 All IP intercepts are specified using the ipintercepts option.
 As with VOIP